-How to Refresh Old Blog Posts - Hit Subscribe
+How to Refresh Older Blog Posts

 Do you have articles on your company blog that are receiving little to no traffic?
 What about thin, poorly written articles that were published before you embraced a fully fledged content marketing strategy?